-"And even that leaves out that in many places in the U.S.," she noted, "you'd have to buy a Tesla Model S sight unseen" unless you traveled hundreds of miles to the nearest Tesla Store."
+"Even that leaves out that in many places in the U.S.," she noted, "you'd have to buy a Tesla Model S sight unseen" unless you "traveled hundreds of miles to the nearest Tesla Store."

 But Sexton suggests that industry and buyers alike are starting to recognize this limited reality.

-"I see a lot more heads nod when I make such remarks these days," she said.
+"I see a lot more heads nod when I make such remarks these days," she said, three years ago.